pslucas0212/Working-With-Red-Hat-Subscription-Data/README.md

 # Working with Red Hat Subscription Data

+This article is written by [Scott Danielson](mailto:sdaniels@redhat.com)

-## 1.How to configure the collection tool – CRHC-cli:
+## 1. How to configure the collection tool – CRHC-cli:

 ```
 # Git the code!